 Contractors can mitigate risks by understanding the potential barriers to geogrid installation.
 Here are some of the challenges listed below:

-Smooth and uniform subgrade preparation is essential.
-Uneven surfaces tear geogrids during the installation process.
-Proof rolling can pinpoint these areas.
-Back dragging may be required to create a level surface for proper placement.
-Additionally, ensuring the subgrade is compacted and stable can prevent settlement or shifting of the geogrid during installation.
+The preparation of a smooth and uniform subgrade is of utmost importance.
+Irregular surfaces create voids beneath the geogrid, which impedes proper interlock with the aggregate fill and result in inadequate performance or differential settlement.
+Proof rolling identifies these areas.
+Back dragging may be necessary to ensure a level surface for appropriate placement.
+Moreover, ensuring that the subgrade is compacted and stable prevents settlement or displacement of the geogrid during the installation phase.

 Geogrids tend to shift during installation if secured inadequately.
 This results from substandard anchoring or uneven backfill placement.
 To prevent this, contractors should ensure that anchors are spaced correctly.
 They should verify that the backfill material is placed and compacted evenly, preventing any voids or unevenness.